UltimateHackingKeyboard/firmware/README.md

 ### Releasing

 6. To build a full firmware tarball:

-  1. Run `npm install` in `scripts`
+    1. Run `npm install` in `scripts`.
     2. Run `scripts/make-release.js`.
     3. Now, the created tarball `scripts/uhk-firmware-VERSION.tar.gz` can be flashed with UHK Agent.

 ## Contributing